Jeff Brown has a new technology investing newsletter called The Near Future Report.

 For example, I wouldn't recommend day trading for most people.

-It takes up way too much time and it's extremely risky.
-It's mostly for people that want fast money.
+It takes up way too much time, and it's extremely risky.
+It's mostly for people who want fast money.

-This could take months and years but it's by far the best way to do it.
+This could take months or years, but it's by far the best way to do it.

 Finding the right stocks can be tricky, though.